HOW IS PRSI CALCULATED

 Aged under 16

 Employees aged under 16 contribute under Class M PRSI.
-While a Class M contributor the employee pays reduced PRSI contributions and receives fewer benefits than older employees who are contributing under Class A.
+While a Class M contributor, the employee pays reduced PRSI contribution and receives fewer benefits than older employees who are contributing under Class A.

 PRSI Calculations: Class M

 Once the employee turns 16 it is important to change their PRSI Class IMMEDIATELY from Class M to Class A. Once the employee starts contributing under Class A they will accrue entitlements to Social Welfare benefits.
 If the employee continues to contribute under Class M once they are 16, this will negatively affect their entitlement to claim certain benefits at a later stage, due to a shortfall in the necessary Class A contributions.